10 Impressive Health Benefits of Black Tea

 Out of more than 100+ cancer types, some are not preventable.

 In particular, black teas reduce the risk of skin, breast, lung, and prostate cancers.

-However black teas should not be considered as an alternative treatment for cancer as more study in humans is required to more clearly determine the link between black tea and cancer cells.
+However black teas should not be considered as an alternative treatment for cancer as more study in the human body is required to clearly determine the link between black tea and cancer cells.

 Black Teas have Antioxidant Properties

 Something that doesn't need more human research is the fact that black tea contains antioxidant properties.

 Consuming black tea can help eliminate and decrease damage in the body.
 This eventually may help lower the risk of chronic diseases.

 Combination of polyphenols such as catechins, theaflavins, and thearubigins, are the main sources of antioxidants in black tea and therefore promote overall health.